Kee2u/Stock-Analysis/README.md

   - This year, DQ stock had the lowest return (The stocks are sorted by highest to lowest return):
   <img src ="https://github.com/Kee2u/Stock-Analysis/blob/main/resources/2017%20Stock%20Performance%20sorted%20by%20return.png?raw=true" width = "400">

-Overall 2018 was a bad year for clear energy stocks with all except two stocks exhibiting a negative return.
+Overall 2018 was a bad year for clear energy stocks with most stocks exhibiting a negative return.

 These results also show that past performance does not imply future success.
-Many stocks that did well in 2017, did poorly in 2018.
+Many stocks did well in 2017 but did poorly in 2018.

 ### Original Code

-Initially, I approached this problem by making an array for the tickers ( tickers(12) ).
-Then I created nested for loops to first go through all the rows in the table and perform the calculations for one ticker.
-Then it went to the next ticker and went through all the rows again.
+Initially, I approached this problem by creating nested for loops to go through all the rows in the table and perform the calculations for one ticker.
+Then it updated the ticker and went through all the rows again.

 **Here is the code I used.
-The values of the ticker array was initialized with the values of all 12 tickers before these lines:**
+The values of the ticker array were initialized with the values of all 12 tickers before these lines:**

           'Loop through the tickers